svaberg/nova-postdoc-retreat.github.io/index.md

 # Practicals

 In 2023 the NOVA postdoc retreat will be held in Leiden.
 Specifically on Thursday Nov.
-30 and Fri.
-Dec.
-1 in the Golden Tulip Inn hotel.
+30 and Friday Dec.
+1 in the Golden Tulip / Tulip Inn hotel.
 The location is very accessible with Leiden central station next doors.
 We therefore recommend participants to travel by train to Leiden.

 It is up to the participants from outside Leiden to cover their accommodation expenses.
 Only if the budget allows, we can cover accommodation expenses for participants not based in Leiden.